 The point is that the more you need to study (look things up, learn new words, check grammar), the less text you cover.
 I’m not saying that you should only read texts where you understand 98%, but I am saying that you should do that as much as you can.

 The 98% figure refers to unaided reading and shows that you really need to understand almost everything to be able to figure out and learn the few words you didn’t already know.
 However, nothing says you have to read completely unaided, so the take away is more in the direction of “the more you understand, the better; 98% is great if you can get it”.

-Do 2000 characters really give 98% comprehension?
+Do 2,000 characters really result in 98% comprehension?

 While we’re at the topic of percentages and comprehension, it’s time to debunk a myth.